Welcome to a brand new episode of GE TV! This week we’re joined by renowned gamification expert, consultant and professor, Karl Kapp.

 Gamification adds that element of emotion that ties us into changing our behaviour.

 And the other good thing about gamification, in particular, is that it does this over time.
 This week you get some information, next week you get some information.
 Studies show that reinforcement over time is really the only way to change behaviour.

 I read a really interesting study about people who had a heart attack.
 25% of them, this was men, didn’t change their behaviour at all after the heart attack, and other people went back to doing the same thing after a period of time.

-Well it’s because there’s no reminder, there’s no sticking to it.
-What gamification can do if it’s designed really well is give you reminder in the form of questions.
-That’s going to shape behaviour, and in organisations that’s what we want.
+Well, it’s because there’s no reminder, there’s no sticking to it.
+What gamification can do if it’s designed really well is give you a reminder in the form of questions.
+That’s going to shape behaviour, and in organisations, that’s what we want.
 We want to shape behaviour to the outcomes we want.